 Prior to that, she spent 19 years as a social worker with an international organization, and as such, witnessed the effects of spousal violence on various continents.
 Dr. Welland made partner abuse the topic of her doctoral studies, and has conducted further research on IPV among Latinos through the University of San Diego.
 She was Adjunct Faculty at the California School of Professional Psychology at Alliant International University in San Diego from 2004 – 2016, where she taught the doctoral-level licensure course on intimate partner violence.
 She is also trained as an interpreter and translator in English/Spanish and presents material in both languages.

 Working with partner abusive Latino men since 1995, Dr. Welland wrote and published a Spanish-language treatment program specifically for them, Sin Golpes: Como transformar la respuesta violenta del hombre en la pareja y la familia [Without Abuse: How to transform the violent response of men in the couple and the family].
 The program is a cultural adaptation of the STOP Domestic Violence Program, by David B. Wexler, Ph.D.
 (Norton, 2013), who mentored Dr. Welland in the field.
 Sin Golpes and an accompanying workbook for the client were published in Mexico City in 2007 for distribution in the United States and Latin America.
-A second, updated edition is expected to be published by 2018.
+A second, updated edition is expected to be published by 2021.
 Dr. Welland published Healing from Violence: Latino Men’s Journey to a New Masculinity in 2008 (Springer, NY).
-She is currently collaborating on a Spanish version of a Dialectical Behavioral Therapy program for victims of IPV (Fruzzetti, 2009), which is being piloted in San Diego, with an included treatment outcome evaluation.
+She is currently writing a treatment program for Catholic/Christian victims of IPV which will be piloted in San Diego, several countries in Africa, and Sri Lanka, with an included treatment outcome evaluation.